-Social media is having a bigger impact than many parents realise on the behaviour of their teens.
-Recently in my work I have had a large increase in parents asking for help with their teenagers and issues that they are noticing but not sure how to parent.
+Social media is having a bigger impact than many parents realise on the behaviour of their teenagers.
+Recently in my work I have had a large increase in parents asking for help with their teenagers and social media.
 Unfortunately for parents today, we are in a position of learning as we go, with little hard data on how to manage social media in healthy way.
 This is one area that we can’t refer back to our own childhoods on how to manage as we didn’t have any of this technology.
 Much of our parenting is guided by drawing on our own experience as a child and what we know worked or didn’t work.
 As parents today we are forging new ground and it can be both hard work and very confusing.

 Some of the issues we are seeing include a large rise in self-esteem issues, poor behaviour, anger, withdrawal, lack of respect and engaging in activities that are older than we would hope for an age group.

 As parents, our role is to keep our kids safe, teach them and guide them.
 Sometimes social media is the direct enemy of this.
-As if parenting teens isn’t hard enough, throw in social media and you have a whole other challenge to work with.
+As if parenting teenagers isn’t hard enough, throw in social media and you have a whole other challenge to work with.
 Add to this that our kids are usually way more educated around current technology (I often hand my phone to my kids to ‘fix’ if I am stuck) than we are.
-On top of that, peer group pressure means they ‘need’ this technology or they don’t fit in and any wonder parents are confused with how to parent.
+On top of that, peer group pressure means they ‘need’ this technology.
+Both for school and so they fit in with perrs.
+When it comes to teenagers and social media any wonder parents are confused with how to parent.

-I frequently see teens who are comparing themselves and their lives with their online friends.
-We are all aware that most of us post the ‘highlight reel’ of our lives on social media, but even knowing this, teens still take what they see on face value.
+I frequently see teenagers who are comparing themselves and their lives with their online friends.
+We are all aware that most of us post the ‘highlight reel’ of our lives on social media.
+Even knowing this, teens still take what they see on face value.

 The first risk I see with social media is a distorted view of other people’s lives.
 Comparing themselves and their life to this then often leaves them feel like they are lacking or not good enough.
 It is often the first step to kids trying to be someone other than themselves.

 The third risk factor I see is the online bullying.
 As parents we are all aware that this exists but whether it is happening to your own child or not can sometimes be hard to determine.
-Bullying online can take all forms and a throw away negative comment by someone can be enough to make someone question their own identity or self-worth.
+Bullying online can take all forms.
+A throw away negative comment by someone can be enough to make someone question their own identity or self-worth.
 Not being invited to social events and then seeing the evidence constantly stream online is a hard one for teens too.